 - 2.2 The Licensing Authority will carry out its functions with a view to promoting the licensing objectives.
 The licensing objectives, which carry equal importance, are:

 - Public safety

 - The prevention of crime and disorder

 - The prevention of public nuisance; and

-- The protection of children from harm.
+- The protection of children from harm, (including child sexual exploitation).